-- 4.5 Form a steering and monitoring group to focus on achieving the targets and objectives outlined in this motion.
-This group will be comprised of: cross-party representatives, council staff and relevant experts from external organisations.
-This group will monitor progress, identify opportunities for improvement and report back to the Council. - 4.6 Reinvigorate the Local Nature Partnerships to ensure the Nature Recovery Strategy is well understood and complements other relevant plans and strategies.
+11. Form a steering and monitoring group to focus on achieving the targets and objectives outlined in this motion.
+This group will be comprised of politically balanced cross-party representatives, council staff, and it will call upon relevant experts from external organisations.
+This group will monitor progress, identify opportunities for improvement and report back to the designated Cabinet member.

+12. Reinvigorate the Local Nature Partnerships to ensure the Nature Recovery Strategy is well understood and complements other relevant plans and strategies.

-- 4.7 Publish interim reports on the progress made with regards to the abovementioned action-plan. - 4.8 Issue a declaration of compatibility alongside all future council motions and policy to ensure that any conflicts with nature's recovery are made apparent.
+13. Publish interim reports on the progress made with regards to the abovementioned action-plan.

+14. Issue a declaration of compatibility alongside all future council motions and policy to ensure that any conflicts with nature's recovery are made apparent.